Vynessa/bc-19-quiz-application/README.md

 - [Firebase](https://firebase.google.com/) - Google's non-relational database.

 ### Front End Dependencies
-- Material Design Lite - The User Interface have been styled using CSS framework.
+- Material Design Lite - The User Interface styling using this CSS framework.
 - JQuery - This is a lightweight Javascript library that enables easy manipulation of DOM elements.
 - Sweet Alert - This alert framework is used to pop-up alerts to display the user's score and take the user's input for Leaderboard ranking.